 The formation of tea foam is not only due to tea saponin but is also related to the type of tea.
 For example, teas from hairy varieties, which are typically made from young shoots, contain more internal substances such as catechins.
 During the rolling process in tea production, these substances stick to the surface of the leaves and dissolve upon contact with water during brewing.

-For instance, some high-end ancient teas in 'er tea produce foam because they have more leaf hairs; some teas may foam due to insufficient fermentation processes.
+For instance, some high-end ancient tree teas in Pu'er tea produce foam because they have more leaf hairs; some teas may foam due to insufficient fermentation processes.

 Moreover, during the packaging and unpacking process, tea can easily generate fragments.
 Teas with many fragments will have their effective substances quickly extracted during brewing, and proteins and other substances can cause the tea to foam.